denischevalier/StalysVCVPlugin/README.md

 - **Setup the environmnent:** `export RACK_DIR=path/to/your/sdk/installation`.
 - **Build and install the modules:** `make install`.

+## Examples

+Some example and real-life usage of this plugin can be found under the [/patches](/patches) directory.

 ## Skins

 New with v1.4.0 are four different skins for Stalys modules: